nicehash/NiceHashMiner/doc/MinerReservedPorts.md

     }
 }
 ```

-Within the `algorithm_reserved_ports` we reserved port [4001] for Beam and [4005, 4010] ports for CuckooCycle algorithm.
+- `algorithm_reserved_ports` holds list of reserved ports for specified algorithms

 You can set more than one port for each algorithm.<br>
 To enable changes inside this file, set `use_user_settings` to true.